ANSSI-FR/Faults_analyzer/docs/index.md

 - `log_flag_begin`: the sequence at the index `0` in the log.
 - `log_flag_end`: the sequence at the last index in the log.

+### Optional parameters
+There are some parameters that are not mandatory but may be useful regarding the situation.

+- `result_base`: this parameter is an `int` describing the base in which the result values are stored in the manip `.csv` file.
+By default it is set to `10` but it is possible to set it to `16` in the case the values are stored in hexadecimal.

 ### Minimal example
 ```python
 # test_base_0.py